Climate and Average Weather Year Round in Arlington Virginia, United States

 The predominant average hourly wind direction in Arlington varies throughout the year.

 The wind is most often from the north for 2.1 weeks, from March 8 to March 23, with a peak percentage of 32% on March 10.
 The wind is most often from the west for 1.3 months, from March 23 to May 1; for 1.0 months, from June 24 to July 24; and for 4.9 months, from October 12 to March 8, with a peak percentage of 35% on July 6.
 The wind is most often from the south for 1.8 months, from May 1 to June 24 and for 2.6 months, from July 24 to October 12, with a peak percentage of 34% on August 16.

 Arlington is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.

 The average water temperature experiences extreme seasonal variation over the course of the year.

-The time of year with warmer water lasts for 3.3 months, from June 22 to October 1, with an average temperature above 69°F. The day of the year with the warmest water is August 10, with an average temperature of 77°F.
+The time of year with warmer water lasts for 3.3 months, from June 23 to October 2, with an average temperature above 69°F. The month of the year in Arlington with the warmest water is August, with an average temperature of 77°F.

-The time of year with cooler water lasts for 3.5 months, from December 19 to April 4, with an average temperature below 44°F. The day of the year with the coolest water is February 6, with an average temperature of 36°F.
+The time of year with cooler water lasts for 3.5 months, from December 20 to April 5, with an average temperature below 44°F. The month of the year in Arlington with the coolest water is February, with an average temperature of 36°F.

 To characterize how pleasant the weather is in Arlington throughout the year, we compute two travel scores.